Best Toggl Track alternatives for team project management (2026)

 Rating: 4.7/5 on Capterra

-- AI-powered automatic time tracking across devices
+- AI-driven automatic time tracking (no manual timer entry)

 What users say about Timely